percona/xtradb-cluster-tutorial/doc/03-SST and the Donor Node.rst

 Reads and writes on the Donor with xtrabackup SST
 -------------------------------------------------

-Follow the ``Running pt-heartbeat`` section of the ``00-Initial Setup`` document.
+Follow the ``Running pt-heartbeat`` section of the ``00-Tutorial Process`` document.
 You should have a terminal open with pt-heartbeat running showing you any delay in the heartbeat when you are done.

 Now, re-baseline node3 and restart an SST.
 Carefully watch the heartbeat monitor on node1 and myq_status on node2 carefully.